GrafeasGroup/utonium/README.md

 ## Pre-commit

-Blossom uses `pre-commit` to help us keep everything clean.
+Utonium uses `pre-commit` to help us keep everything clean.
 After you check out the repo and run `poetry install`, run `pre-commit install` to configure the system.
 The first time that you run `git commit`, it will create a small venv specifically for checking commits based on our toolset.
 All of these are installed as part of the regular project so that you can run them as you go -- don't get taken by surprise when you go to commit!
 The toolchain as written invokes the following tools:

 - seed-isort-config
   - This sets .isort.cfg with all of the third-party modules that are in use.